duckRabbitPy/duckRabbitPy/README.md

-### Hi my name is Oli, Software Engineer at Opvia 🧑🏾‍💻
+### Hi my name is Oli, Software Engineer at Stitch 🧑🏾‍💻
 <br />

 - 💾 My work background prior to development was in scientific communication, digital inclusion and promoting public involvement in research